dforein/Int28-cm/README.md

 ## Admin panel

 The admin panel is hidden by default.
-To open it:
-1. Set `VITE_ADMIN_USER_ID` to your user UUID in both `.env.local` and Cloudflare Pages env vars
-2. A golden dot appears next to the **int28-cm** text, in the left top corner
+If you join as admin user, a golden dot appears next to the **int28-cm** text, in the left top corner:
-3. **Triple-click** the text to open the admin panel
+**Triple-click** the text to open the admin panel.

 From the admin panel you can:
 - Manage graphs (create, remove)